 Themes breathe life into an otherwise mundane celebration.
 Imagine sailing the sea as a pirate in search of chocolatey treasures, or squirming at the sight of a mangled finger cookie!
-There is so much to discover and gawk at with Halloween party themes, and the next spook could be just around the corner.
+There is so much to discover and gawk at when choosing the theme for your Halloween party.

-Why Halloween Party Themes Are Better than Non-Themed Halloween Parties
+Why Theme Parties Are Better than Non-Themed Parties

-Halloween party themes show the party-goers that your Mishief Night bash was well-planned and thought-out for weeks before it was to set to take place.
-It shows that the host cares about making sure their guests have a great time, whether its a zombie-land of blood and guts or a fairy-tale land full of pixie dust and princess gowns.
+Halloween party themes show the party-goers that your Mischief Night bash was well-planned and thought out for weeks before it was to set to take place.
+It shows that the host cares about making sure their guests have a great time, whether it's a Zombieland of blood and guts or a fairytale land full of pixie dust and princess gowns.

 DIY vs. Buying